rancher/docs/content/rke/latest/en/upgrades/_index.md

 [Services]({{<baseurl>}}/rke/latest/en/config-options/services/) can be upgraded by changing any of the services arguments or `extra_args` and running `rke up` again with the updated configuration file.

 > **Note:** The following arguments, `service_cluster_ip_range` or `cluster_cidr`, cannot be changed as any changes to these arguments will result in a broken cluster.
 Currently, network pods are not automatically upgraded.

-### Configuring the Upgrade Strategy

-As of v0.1.8, upgrades to add-ons are supported.
-[Add-ons]({{<baseurl>}}/rke/latest/en/config-options/add-ons/) can also be upgraded by changing any of the add-ons and running `rke up` again with the updated configuration file.

-As of v1.1.0, additional upgrade options became available to give you more granular control over the upgrade process.
-These options can be used to maintain availability of your applications during a cluster upgrade.

-For details on upgrade configuration options, refer to [Configuring the Upgrade Strategy.]({{<baseurl>}}/rke/latest/en/upgrades/configuring-strategy)

-For the requirements to maintain availability of applications during a cluster upgrade, refer to [this section.]({{<baseurl>}}/rke/latest/en/upgrades/maintaining-availability)

 ### Upgrading Nodes Manually